Moonshine-IDE/MoonshineWebsite/docs/moonshine/build_moonshine_in_moonshine.md

 ![Add Repository](./img/add-repository.png)

-When all the repository links are svaed clone them to the disk.
+When all the repository links are saved clone them to the disk.

 You should open three projects in Moonshine: